 For flights to and from Pakistan (DXB-KHI, ISB-DXB) I flew on Emirates.
 A few days before my departure to Karachi I received an email offer for a cash upgrade to Business class for a reasonable 550 AED ($150) and which I opted to indulge in.

-For my internal flight from Karachi to Lahore (KHI-LHE) I was originally booked on Pakistan International Airlines but after the flight was cancelled I eventually flew to Islamabad on Shaheen Air.
+For my internal flight from Karachi to Lahore (KHI-LHE) I was originally booked on Pakistan International Airlines but after the flight was cancelled I eventually flew to Lahore on Shaheen Air.

 Heading through to the Emirates First and Business Class terminal for check in.